 Send a website screenshot via email

 If you want to send the currently opened page via email, this playbook will do exactly that.
 The playbook will upload the screenshot to Google Drive and send an email with the access link.

 Upload a website screenshot to Google Drive (or dropbox)

 Additionally, you may want to create a collection of website design references in a Google Drive folder.
 Instead of getting a list of URLs in a spreadsheet, you can view website screenshots all in one folder.

 You can also create a custom playbook with your favorite apps.
-Just use the “get current page as PDF” command.
+Just use the “get current page as PDF” action.